YoannBuzenet/react-image-manager/README.md

 TO DO

-- Being able to display fields in image upload that are required or not
 - Search how to make the component props displayed on vscode thanks to ts
 - Add types
 - Allow better override of CSS and css-in-js
 - We can zoom and rotate the image in uploader
-- We can add custom component in gallery to handle systems like tags